yndd/ndd-provider-srl/README.md

 ## Overview

-NDD provider srl implements an [srlinux] provider, which exposes its configuration in kubernetes through [CRs].
+ndd-provider-srl implements an [srlinux] provider, which exposes its configuration in kubernetes through [CRs].

 Features: